 Take refactoring as an analogy: if an engineer says they want to refactor something, it’s good to ask them “to what end?”.
 Because there should be some business-focused reason — maybe “I’m refactoring this to make it extensible for new features” or “to make it more scalable” or “to make it more reliable”.

 Documentation is a means to an end, just like refactoring.

-At a high-level, investments to improve documentation are usually about sustaining or improving developer velocity.
+Investments to improve documentation are usually about sustaining or improving developer velocity.
 The business argument is that with better documentation, developers can quickly find the information they need to complete tasks or make better decisions.

 It’s worth noting that if people don’t feel it’s their responsibility to bring documentation up to date, any investment in improving docs will quickly become irrelevant.
-For the investment to be durable, it’s important to have an executive sponsor that says “we value this” and then continues to nudge everyone.
+For the investment to be durable, it’s important to have an executive sponsor who says “we value this” and then continues to nudge everyone.

 There are two experiences to think through to explore solutions to the problem.

-Think through the authoring experience.
+Consider the authoring experience.
 Aim to make this as low friction as possible.
 Think about something like Google Docs or Dropbox Paper: writing in those tools is like writing on a sheet of paper.
 It’s frictionless.
 That’s how easy it should be.

-There are certain things you wouldn’t want people going in and changing — for example, a team’s on-call expectations, you wouldn’t want someone to go in and make changes without a broader discussion.
+There are certain things you wouldn’t want people going in and changing — for example, a team’s on-call expectations — you wouldn’t want someone to go in and make changes without a broader discussion.
 But in my experience you don’t see people going in and changing those things very often, if ever, because the social expectations are that you wouldn’t make changes without a discussion.

 Then think through the discovery experience.
 The north star for a good discovery experience, in my opinion, is when employees can find something without interrupting their colleagues.